front-matter/blog2/_posts/2008-11-07-opendatasourcestandards-is-not-enough.markdown

 so that I can contribute from my point of view!

 The [EMBRACE Registry](http://embraceregistry.net/) is a project with similar goals and a rather nice outcome (which I learned about on
-[Monday](http://chem-bla-ics.blogspot.com/2008/11/embrace-workshop-in-uppsala.html)).
+[Monday <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/11/03/embrace-workshop-in-uppsala.html)).
 It is actually anticipate to be replaced by or merge with BioCatalogue.
 So, all data I entered, [cheminformatics workflows](http://prints.cs.man.ac.uk:8081/category/tags/cheminformatics)
-(look, [no 'o'](http://chem-bla-ics.blogspot.com/2008/10/chemoinformatics-p0wned-by.html)), will later be available from BioCatalogue too.
+(look, [no 'o' <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/10/18/chemoinformatics-p0wned-by.html)), will later be available from BioCatalogue too.
 That is already my first contribution to BioCatalogue.
 One enormously interesting feature of the Registry, is that is allows uploading of code to test the service.
 This will mean the Registry will not only poll if the service is still online (by checking the WSDL file), it will also test if the service behaves properly.
 Now, immediate thoughts are mashups with [MyExperiment](http://www.myexperiment.org/).